MicrosoftDocs/powerbi-docs/powerbi-docs/admin/admin-microsoft-graph-metadata.md

 [!INCLUDE [applies-no-desktop-yes-service](../includes/applies-no-desktop-yes-service.md)]

 The Microsoft Graph in Power BI experience can be turned on or off by the xxx administrator.
-Before turning the experience on, learn what data will be shared with Microsoft 365.
+Before turning on the experience, learn what data will be shared with Microsoft 365.

 ## Data that is shared with Microsoft 365